 Ultimate guides are ideal for this.
 They aim to answer anything and everything about a particular subject.
 For instance, Lawsuit Legal has a guide to whistleblower laws, which includes all of the information someone might need about them.
 It covers what they are, why they exist, the rights whistleblowers have, and what you should do if you’re sitting on information that you think needs to be reported.

 This is a simple but effective way they have positioned themselves as an authority in their field, and it’s something most businesses can replicate.
 Consider what questions or pain points your target customers have, and answer them with a comprehensive guide that shows you’re an expert in your niche.
+You should always use a specialty-driven SEO approach, in which marketing and promotion activities are focused on a certain market sector or niche rather than the whole customer base.
+With niche-driven SEO, you may rank for your target keywords fast and easily.
 This will help to build trust with search engines too.

 One of the best ways to come up with ideas for ultimate guides is to look for question keywords you can target.
 Loganix has a great guide to finding and targeting questions keywords, which will walk you through the process and help you to get the best results.